kamalminott/won-of-one/WEAPON_SPECIFIC_REMOTE_PLANNING.md

 1. **Weapon Icons**: Where are the weapon icon images located?
 Do they need to be added to the assets folder?

-2. **Saber Match Behavior**: See "Pending Decisions" section above - need answers to 4 questions about Saber timer/start/completion behavior.
+2. **Sabre Match Behavior**: See "Pending Decisions" section above - need answers to 4 questions about Sabre timer/start/completion behavior.

 ---